 If you are sitting there and looking at many shelves stuffed with the pages of your enterprise, don’t just jump to scan and shred it all.
 You currently must have some sort of electronic process to search through these papers, read the information printed on them, and make notes or change pages.
 Something must be working already or you wouldn’t be able to afford the lights to read these pages under.

-But you very likely have computers of some sort at your establishment and most likely have some desire to at least track these shelves of pages with the computers and perhaps do away with the shelves and have a more effective business process that is purely electronic process.
+But you very likely have computers of some sort at your establishment and most likely have some desire to at least track these shelves of pages with the computers and perhaps do away with the shelves and have a more effective business process that is a purely electronic process.
 But the important part isn’t where the information is stored but rather how to decrease the costs and effort involved in dealing with your information.
-Don’t sit there looking at a directory listing of meaningless file names of blotchy gray scans of previously color coded information and then try to figure out what your business is going to do tomorrow.
+Don’t sit there looking at a directory listing of meaningless file names of blotchy gray scans of previously color-coded information and then try to figure out what your business is going to do tomorrow.
 Take a moment to look over the cliff before you jump.

 The steps for an effective transition from a paper process to an electronic process are:

 - Decide who needs to have access to your data on a timely basis.
 (If the answer is nobody then put the pages in carefully labeled boxes and store them away until your legal requirements for holding this data expire.)

 - Decide on how the information will be presented to these users.
 Will directory folders sorted by date and topic do?
 Will you need some sort of search utility?
 Or perhaps you need an intranet or perhaps even an Internet-accessible webpage that is database driven with real-time updates.